itzdanishsalmani/Meme_Sharing_App/README.md

 # Meme_Sharing_App

-Meme Sharing App using Kotlin
+Meme Sharing App that load memes from Reddit by using API

 I have made this App using Kotlin with Volley library to call the API which is "https://meme-api.com/gimme"